tpgillam/dotfiles/README.md

 ```

 ### Python + vim integration
-For a sensible experience, work in a python virtual environment managed e.g. by poetry.
+For a sensible experience, work in a python virtual environment managed by uv.
 The environment _must_ be activated before starting neovim, otherwise pyright will complain about missing imports.

 Ruff 'fix all' is registered as a code action (so do `<leader>a` in the desired buffer and follow instructions).